ZO4-v0/RDAMP-Sales-Analysis/README.md

    <li>Identified top 5 best-selling products and underperforming products by revenue </li>
    <li>Provided insights into product categories with highest margins</li>
    <li>Analyzed sales distribution across Order Mode (Online vs In-Store)</li>
-   <li>Orgainized findings and recommendations in a professional report and Included at least 3 visualizations to support key insights.</li>
+   <li>Organized findings and recommendations in a professional report and Included at least 3 visualizations to support key insights.</li>
 </ol>

 <h2>Executive Summary</h2>

 +   Ace Superstore has generated **£3.17 million** in revenue from **11,000** orders and **115,404** units sold between January 2023 and December 2025.
-+   The business maintained a healthy weighted profit margin of **≈ 67%** , however a gentle downward trajectory for 2025.
++   The business maintained a healthy weighted profit margin of **≈ 67%**, however a gentle downward trajectory for 2025.
-+   **East Midlands** leads regional performance contributing 16% of overall revenue, while the **North‑East** lag significantly at ≈1%. **Online transaction** leads vs in‑store transactions (≈ 52 % vs 48 %) , with most regions choosing digital channel with the exemption on wales, where 57% of orders prefers in-store purchase.
++   **East Midlands** leads regional performance contributing 16% of overall revenue, while the **North‑East** lag significantly at ≈1%. **Online transaction** leads vs in‑store transactions (≈ 52 % vs 48 %), with most regions choosing digital channel with the exemption on Wales, where 57% of orders prefers in-store purchase.
-+   In Category Section, **Outdoor** and **Kitchen** products are racing for the top spot in total sales, with 12.08% and 11.82% respectively.
++   In the Category Section, **Outdoor** and **Kitchen** products are racing for the top spot in total sales, with 12.08% and 11.82% respectively.

 <h2>KPI Overview ( 2025 vs 2024 ) </h2>

-   +    2025 sales lean toward a downtrend in most areas, Sales are lower , Orders are decreasing , but average discounting had tigtened , helping to defend margins.
+   +    2025 sales lean toward a downtrend in most areas, Sales are lower , Orders are decreasing , but average discounting had tightened , helping to defend margins.

    +    Monthly revenue peaked mid‑2024 (≈ £155K in May) before downward trend in 2025.

    +    Profit margin has trended from ≈ 68 % in 2024 to ≈ 63 % in 2025.
-Signalling a shift in cost prices or low selling price or both.
+Signaling a shift in cost prices or low selling price or both.

 | Metric                 | 2025         | 2024        | Δ YoY        |